alwalxed/tree/README.md

 ## Structure

-Books follow a recursive, tree-like organization: parts, chapters, sections, concepts, sub-concepts, and so on. **Tree** mirrors this by reading your local folder structure:
+Books follow a recursive, tree-like organization: parts, chapters, sections, concepts, sub-concepts, and so on. _**Tree**_ mirrors this by reading our local folder structure:

 ```bash
 subject/